ACX1 Studios: Million Dollar Pier (1906–1981)

 During its early decades, the pier also hosted many conventions and events, including the 1925 Miss America Pageant.
 Dance Marathons were held at the pier from 1931 to 1933.
 During the 1930s the pier offered a circus, vaudeville acts, orchestras, movies, net hauls and swimming (with locker facilities provided).
 The pier, however, struggled financially and its owner, Associated Realties Company, went into bankruptcy in 1936.
 The reorganized company that emerged from bankruptcy was still owned by members of the Crossan family, but Captain Young was no longer its president.
 Young died at his winter home in West Palm Beach, Florida on February 15, 1938 at the age of 84.

 George Hamid, a circus owner, took over operations of the pier in 1938.
 Hamid undertook an extensive renovation program to modernize the pier, which was rebranded as Hamid's Million Dollar Pier.
 In 1945 Hamid bought the Steel Pier, but continued to operate the Million Dollar Pier until late 1948.

 1949 proved to be a pivotal, chaotic and disastrous year for the Million Dollar Pier.
+First, during the month of January, the Atlantic City Tides, a professional basketball team from the (original) American Basketball League that had been acquired the previous year, would move out of their new home venue at the Million Dollar Pier due to poor home attendance and instead return to their original home in Philadelphia, Pennsylvania to play as the Philadelphia Sphas once more to finish out their final professional basketball season at the old Broadwood Hotel.
 In February 1949 the pier was leased to a New York syndicate headed by George J. Costello for a period of five years.
 When the pier opened for the 1949 season, no admission fee was charged for the first time in pier history.
 Instead, customers paid a separate charge for each amusement in which they wanted to partake.
 By early July, the pier was again charging an admission fee (20 cents), but dropped it by the end of July.
 Some planned entertainment could not be provided, and at least one featured performer quit by late July.
 Pier owner Associated Realties Company instituted litigation to terminate Costello's lease of the pier on the grounds that he had breached the lease by closing parts of the pier early and by failing to spend $25,000 on pier improvements.
 Shortly after the eviction suit was filed, an arsonist set fire to the pier on September 13, 1949.
 The fire caused extensive damage and about 300 feet of the pier, including the ballroom, skating rink and aquarium, were destroyed, with the damage concentrated near the Boardwalk end of the pier.
 In late September, a judge terminated Costello's lease of the pier.